 1) If you require higher placement accuracy and keep with the high speed than hand assembly or manual/semi-automatic machines;

 - You have a larger production capacity, such as tons of components on your board;

 - You don’t need to possess to put all the components yourself, one at a time;

 - You got to build boards faster than you’ll with a manual or semi-automatic system;

-- The income from the products you will be making (and/or your ability to require in contract jobs on top of your own products) justifies an investment during a benchtop machine.
+- The income from the products you will be making (and/or your ability to require contract jobs on top of your own products) justifies an investment in a benchtop machine.

 1.2 Manual or semi–auto desktop pick and place machine